RodBunag/WD_Seatwork-2-TX03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description on how to do the Seatwork 2 in details.

 1. Select from Pinterest/Behance or any website that provides a complete 1 page design of website/landing page (full website - must consist of header, footer and some sections)